Research

 This work was supported by Grant-in-Aid for Challenging Exploratory Research (19H05498) and Grant-in-Aid for Young Scientists (19J20641) for "Study of sudden collapse phenomena in fusion plasmas by a data-driven approach".
 The research group of Suguru Masuzaki and Ryuichi Sakamoto at the National Institute for Fusion Science, in collaboration with Hiroshi Yamada and Tatsuya Yokoyama at the Graduate School of Frontier Sciences, The University of Tokyo (currently, National Institute of Quantum Science and Technology).

-The results of this research were published in Plasma and Fusion Research, an online journal of the Plasma and Fusion Society of Japan, on March 30, 2022.
+The results of this research were published on March 30, 2022 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.

 Publication